 Megan Liller Krivchenia is a retired family therapist and currently works as a mediator with people who are parenting separately.
 She resides in Williamstown, WV.
 She is the mother of five children and sixteen grandchildren.
 She did her undergraduate studies at Case University in Cleveland, OH and at Marietta College in Marietta, OH.
 She received her graduate degree from Ohio University in Athens, OH.
 She co-edited the Wising Up Press Anthology Love After 70.

 Kerry Langan, the Chair of the Collective Editorial Board, is a fiction writer who loves reading and writing short stories.
 She notes, "I read Guy de Maussapant's 'The Necklace' in seventh grade and was hooked.'"
 Her most pleasurable hobby is reading award-winning short fiction anthologies and collections authored by her favorite writers (of which there are many!)
 Her own short fiction has appeared in more than 40 literary journals published in the United States, Canada, and Asia.
 She is grateful to have been published in Other Voices, StoryQuarterly, American Literary Review, The Antigonish Review, Rosebud, Thema, The Seattle Review, The Cimarron Review, Fireweed, Yuan Yang, and the many other small presses working tirelessly to promote literature as an essential element of contemporary life.
 Kerry is also delighted with the accessibility of online journals and their power to encourage both writing and reading.
 She has been published in several, including Literary Mama and JMWW.
 Kerry's non-fiction has appeared in Working Mother.
-Her book, Only Beautiful & Other Stories, was the first book published by the Wising Up Writers Collective and she will be publishing another short story collection, Live Your Life & Other Stories with the Collective in 2012.
+Her book, Only Beautiful & Other Stories, was the first book published by the Wising Up Writers Collective and she published her second short story collection, Live Your Life & Other Stories with the Collective in 2012.
 She is a co-editor of the recent Wising Up Anthology, SHIFTING BALANCE SHEETS:Women's Stories of Naturalized Citizenship & Cultural Attachment. (www.oberlin.net/~langan)

 Shahidah Muhammad lives in